paul-hammant/tbd/content/monorepos/index.md

 ### Facebook's Buck and Google's Bazel

 Google has Blaze internally.
-Ex Googlers at Facebook (with newfound friends) missed that, wrote Buck{{< ext url="https://buckbuild.com" >}} and then open-sourced it.
+Ex-Googlers at Facebook (with newfound friends) missed that, wrote Buck{{< ext url="https://buckbuild.com" >}} and then open-sourced it.
 Google then open-sourced a cut-down Blaze as Bazel{{< ext url="https://bazel.build" >}}.
-These are the two (three incl.
-Blaze) are directed graph build systems that allow a large tree of sources to be speedily subset in a compile/test/make-a-binary way.
+These are the two (three including Blaze) are directed graph build systems that allow a large tree of sources to be speedily subset in a compile/test/make-a-binary way.

 The omitting of unnecessary compile/test actions achieved by Buck and Bazel works equally well on developer workstations and in the CI infrastructure.

 There is also the ability to depend on recently compiled object code of colleagues.
-Recently compiled object code for provable permutations of sources/dependencies, that is, and plucked from the ether (think of a LRU cache available to all machines in the TCP/IP subnet).
+The recently compiled object code for provable permutations of sources/dependencies, that is, and plucked from the ether (think of a LRU cache available to all machines in the TCP/IP subnet).
 That is in place to shorten compile times for prod and test code.

 ## Recursive build systems

 Java's Apache-Maven is the most widely used example.
 It's predecessor, Ant, is another.
-Maven more than Ant, pulls third party binaries from 'binary repositories', caching them locally.
+Maven more than Ant, pulls third-party binaries from 'binary repositories', caching them locally.
 Maven also traverses its tree in a strict depth first (then breadth) manner.
 Most recursive build systems can be configured to pull third party dependencies from a relative directory in the monorepo.
 A binary dependency cache outside of the VCS controlled working copy, is more normal.